Romain3Ch216/AL4EO/README.md

 ### Python dependencies

-AL4EO is compatible with Python 3.6+.
+AL4EO is compatible with Python 3.6+ and PyTorch 1.10.0+.

-The easiest way to install the backend code is to create another [conda virtual environment](https://docs.python.org/3/tutorial/venv.html) and to install dependencies using:
+The easiest way to install the backend code is to create a AL4EO [conda virtual environment](https://docs.python.org/3/tutorial/venv.html) and to install dependencies using:
 `pip install -r requirements.txt`

 (on Windows you should use `pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html`)